forthy42/net2o/wiki/squid.md

 That could be solved by exchanging tokens that everybody considered valuable, that were easy to carry, but rare enough nobody could get them too easily: That is the birth of money.
-The first known money mankind used was “shell money” (in Chinese: 貝/贝 still means “money”), shells of maritime snails.
+The first known money mankind used (earliest at least 30000 years ago) was “shell money” or “cowry money”, shells of maritime snails (in Chinese: 貝/贝 “bei”, still means “money” as well as “cowry”).
 They were picked up at the shore, so you had to invest a certain amount of work to get them.

 Shell money was the more valuable the further away from the shore, so